zlatozar/c_lang_project/Docs/bibliography.md

 ### OS
 - _"Understanding UNIX/LINUX Programming: A Guide to Theory and Practice"_ by Bruce Molay <br/>
-- _"The Logical Design of Operating Systems"_ by Alan C. Shaw
+- _"Unix System Programming"_ by Keith Haviland

 ### OS Advanced Level
 - _"Operating Systems: A Design Oriented Approach"_ by Crowley <br/>
-- _"The Linux Programming Interface: A Linux and UNIX System Programming"_ by Michael Kerrisk
+- _"The Logical Design of Operating Systems"_ by Alan C. Shaw